MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/surface-team-driver-development-best-practices.md

 ### Error Handling

 1. Not reporting critical driver errors and gracefully marking the device non-functional.
-2.Not returning appropriate NT error status that translates to meaningful WIN32 error status.
+2. Not returning appropriate NT error status that translates to meaningful WIN32 error status.
 See [Using NTSTATUS Values](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-ntstatus-values).
-3.Not using NTSTATUS macros to check the returned status of system functions.
+3. Not using NTSTATUS macros to check the returned status of system functions.
-4.Not asserting on state variables or flags where needed.
+4. Not asserting on state variables or flags where needed.
-5.Checking to see if the pointer is valid before accessing it to work around race conditions.
+5. Checking to see if the pointer is valid before accessing it to work around race conditions.
-6.ASSERTING on NULL pointers.
+6. ASSERTING on NULL pointers.
 If you attempt to use a NULL pointer to access memory Windows will bug check.
 The parameters of the bug check will provide the necessary information to fix the null pointer.
 Overtime, when many unneeded ASSERT statements are added to the code, they consume memory, slow the system and make checked build binaries unusable.
 Note that asserts are not included in the free retail build.
-7.ASSERTING on object context pointer.
+7. ASSERTING on object context pointer.
 The driver framework guarantees that object will always get allocated with context.

 ### Tracing

 1. Not defining WPP custom types and using it in trace calls to get human readable traces messages.
 See [Adding WPP Software Tracing to a Windows Driver](https://docs.microsoft.com/windows-hardware/drivers/devtest/adding-wpp-software-tracing-to-a-windows-driver).
 2. Not using IFR tracing.
 See [Using Inflight Trace Recorder (IFR) in KMDF and UMDF 2 Drivers](https://docs.microsoft.com/windows-hardware/drivers/wdf/using-wpp-software-tracing-in-kmdf-and-umdf-2-drivers).
 3. Calling out function names in WPP trace calls.
 WPP already tracks function names and line numbers.
 4. Not using ETW events to measure performance and other critical user experience impacting events.
-See [Adding Event Tracing to Kernel-Mode Drivers](https://docs.microsoft.com/windows-hardware/drivers/devtest/adding-event-tracing-to-kernel-mode-drivers)
+See [Adding Event Tracing to Kernel-Mode Drivers](https://docs.microsoft.com/windows-hardware/drivers/devtest/adding-event-tracing-to-kernel-mode-drivers).
 5. Not reporting critical errors in eventlog and gracefully marking the device non-functional.

-#### Verification
+### Verification

 1. Not running driver verifier with both standard and advanced settings during development and testing.
 See [Driver Verifier](https://docs.microsoft.com/windows-hardware/drivers/devtest/driver-verifier).
 In the advanced settings, it is recommended to enable all rules, except those rules that are related to low resource simulation.
 It is preferable to run the low resource simulation tests in isolation to make it easier to debug issues.
 2. Not running DevFund test on the driver or the device class the driver is part of with advanced verifier settings enabled.
-See [How to run the DevFund Tests via the command-line.](https://docs.microsoft.com/windows-hardware/drivers/devtest/run-devfund-tests-via-the-command-line)
+See [How to run the DevFund Tests via the command-line.](https://docs.microsoft.com/windows-hardware/drivers/devtest/run-devfund-tests-via-the-command-line).
 3. Not verifying that the driver is HVCI compliant.
 See [Evaluate HVCI driver compatibility](https://docs.microsoft.com/windows-hardware/drivers/driversecurity/use-device-guard-readiness-tool).
 4. Not running AppVerifier on WUDFhost.exe during development and testing of user mode drivers.
 See [Application Verifier](https://docs.microsoft.com/windows-hardware/drivers/devtest/application-verifier).
 5. Not checking usage of memory using the [\!wdfpoolusage](https://docs.microsoft.com/windows-hardware/drivers/debugger/-wdfkd-wdfpoolusage)